ReadAlongs/Studio/docs/cli-guide.rst

 So, a full command for a story in Algonquin, with a g2p fallback to Undetermined, would be something like:

-``readalongs prepare -l alq:und Studio/story.txt Studio/story.xml``
+``readalongs prepare -l alq,und Studio/story.txt Studio/story.xml``

 The generated XML will be parsed in to sentences.
 At this stage you can edit the XML to have any modifications, such as adding ``do-not-align``